antwanvdm/php-vagrant/README.md

 support a nice development URL instead of your IP (for Windows you can use 'Git bash')

     ```
+    vagrant plugin install vagrant-hostmanager
     vagrant plugin install nugrant
-    vagrant plugin install vagrant-hostmanager
     ```

-* Add 'ForwardAgent yes' as new line in your **~/.ssh/config** file (optional, please file an issue when things break without)
+* (Optional, please file an issue when things break without) Add 'ForwardAgent yes' as new line in your **~/.ssh/config** file
 * Enter the next commands to setup your project (for Windows you can use 'Git bash'):

     ```